Finax Blog

 If you have not yet built up an emergency fund, or if you may be in the process of building one, try to avoid increasing your debt at all costs.
 If it's just a washing machine, try doing laundry at your parents' house for a few weekends.
 If it's a car, dust off the bike or use public transport.
 Be creative and find other ways of dealing with the situation without incurring additional debt.

-If you are not in debt, you can fully focus on building a fully funded financial reserve, or also have a look at my last year webinars on how to invest your full financial reserve.
+If you are not in debt, you can fully focus on building up a fully funded financial reserve, or also have a look at my last year webinars on how to invest your full financial reserve.

 Good luck!